muhammadIFTIKHAR98/linux_basic_projects/BASH_SCRIPTING(basics).md

             history: Show a list of previously executed commands.
             ps: Display information about running processes.

-4. Conditional statements (if/else)
+4. Conditional statements (if/else)-

-5. Looping and Branching in Bash
+5. Looping and Branching in Bash-
    While loop
    For loop
    Case statements

-6. How to Schedule Scripts using cron.
+6. How to Schedule Scripts using cron-

    a) Cron is a powerful utility for job scheduling that is available in Unix-like operating systems.
    b) By configuring Cron, you can setup automated jobs to run on a daily, weekly, monthly, or specific time basis.
    c) the automation capabilities provided by cron play a crucial role in linux system administration.